mikeli94cn/python/how_to_install_pip.md

 * macOS/Linux: python3 -m pip --version [2]

 If it returns a version number, pip is already installed.
 If you get a "command not found" or "No module named pip" error, proceed to Step 2.
-[3]
-## Step 2: Install pip## Method A: Use the built-in ensurepip module (Recommended)
+## Step 2: Install pip
+### Method A: Use the built-in ensurepip module (Recommended)
 This is the quickest option as it does not require downloading external files.
 Run the following command in your terminal: [1]